Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 ### Sentinel

 A sentinel is used to indicate the text being issued is relevant to RSVP.
-This is necessary in public channels, such as chat rooms, where not all text posted to the room needs to be taken as input by the server (i.e., some text posted to that medium may not have any bearing on RSVP at all).
+This is necessary in public channels, such as chat rooms, where not all text posted to the room needs to be taken as input by the service (i.e., some text posted to that medium may not have any bearing on RSVP at all).
 All implementations SHOULD support sentinels, but depending on the use case they might not require them.

 Sentinels take the form: